shootthebit/stb-dropdown/README.md

 Then this is the plugin for you.

 I don't about you, but I don't want to have to write out some shitty div with custom attributes and classes that get target by some import ... blah blah blah.

-I hate looking at this
+I hate looking at stuff like this.
 ```html
 <div class="dropdown">
   <button class="btn btn-default dropdown-toggle" type="button" id="dropdownMenu1" data-toggle="dropdown" aria-haspopup="true" aria-expanded="true">